Archer Hotels

-Archer Hotels are a group of branded hotels in the United States owned by LodgeWorks Partners LP.
+Archer Hotel is a collection of branded hotels in the United States owned by LodgeWorks Partners LP.

 History

-Archer Hotels are owned by LodgeWorks Partners LP, a hotel development and management firm based in Wichita, Kansas.
+Archer Hotel is owned by LodgeWorks Partners LP, a hotel development and management firm based in Wichita, Kansas.
 The first Archer Hotel was built in New York City's Garment District at 45 W. 38th Street and open to the public on May 28, 2014.
 The building has 22 stories and was designed by Peter Poon Architects.
 The rooms were designed by Glen Coben of Glen & Co.
 Architecture.